pythonexcels/pythonexcels.github.io/_posts/2009-09-19-Another-XLWT-Example.md

 Google group for questions on xlrd, xlwt, xlutils and general questions on interfacing to Excel with Python

-Originally posted on September 19, 2009
+Originally posted on September 19, 2009 / Updated September 20, 2019